BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Later, I will explain that I will use React for the frontend development.
 The C++ backend needs to communicate with the React frontend.
 The REST API would serve very well in case of the SAA.
-If required, WebSocket would be utilized later to allow bacckend pushes or enhance the real-time communication.
+If required, WebSocket would be utilized later to allow backend pushes or enhance the real-time communication.

 There is one last point under this heading.
 The LC and SC data multiplies in case of the SAA as on an SC a load data (i.e. the SCL) is defined for each LC.